Thomas Maupin: Identification, arrest and plea deals

 In 2013, mayor A C Wharton announced an initiative to clear the backlog of untested rape kits in Memphis, a project that would cost up to an estimated $6.5 million.
 Among the rape kits tested was the one that contained the dentures, and in 2017, forensic technicians were able to get a partial match to Maupin, who was immediately arrested and charged with the rape.
 He pleaded guilty in exchange for a reduced sentence and was given 8 years imprisonment, whereupon he was transferred to the Trousdale Turner Correctional Center in Hartsville.

 Three years later, Maupin was linked to the murders of Alvis and Thornton, and subsequently indicted in their murders.
 His arrest came as a relief to family members and relatives of both women, all of whom said they were excited to have their loved ones' killings solved.
 In April 2021, Maupin accepted another plea deal with the prosecutors, pleading guilty to two charges of voluntary manslaughter in exchange for a 12-year sentence to be served concurrently with his rape sentence.

-As of December 2022, Maupin continues to serve his sentence, with his earliest possibly for parole being scheduled for 2023.
+As of December 2022, Maupin continues to serve his sentence, with his earliest chance for parole being scheduled for 2023.